-SCADA equipment for oil and gas companies helps reduce this delay, saving money by improving maintenance results.
+Oil and gas SCADA systems help reduce this delay, saving money by improving maintenance results.

-SCADA (Supervisory Control and Data Acquisition) systems gather data from geographically diverse areas and collect it for presentation at a central station or browser.
+Supervisory Control and Data Acquisition (SCADA) systems gather and process data from geographically diverse areas and collect it for presentation at a central station or browser.
 At their core, they consist of numerous sensors placed on location, master stations to combine data from multiple sensors, and a central viewing platform.

 This architecture allows oil and gas companies to monitor far-flung assets remotely, enabling smart, responsive maintenance decisions.
 And, SCADA equipment provides oil and gas companies with a vital tool for keeping their important assets online.

 SCADA equipment monitors physical conditions in many sites remotely and continuously.
 While the sites - and assets - being monitored will vary based on the industry segment and particular operation, the SCADA equipment stays more or less the same.

 Modern SCADA systems are made of various components including remote terminal units and master stations with a central browser.

 Remote terminal units (RTUs) handle the "real-time data acquisition" portion of SCADA.
 These devices are robust and have attached durable sensors.
 Intended to operate for extended periods without aid, RTUs should be built to last.

 The types of sensors attached to RTUs vary based on the needs of the equipment the RTU is monitoring.
 RTUs can:

 With multiple components of the oil and gas company's infrastructure to monitor, maintenance personnel can rely on a network of RTUs that can be viewed on a central computer screen to easily manage remote equipment.